Special Milk Program: History

 Originally, the program was variously referred to as either the School Milk Program, the Special Milk Program, or the Special School Milk Program.
 The "School Milk Program" name is still used by some sources.

 With the United States having just entered World War II, the Department of Agriculture released a pamphlet promoting the Milk Program in 1942.
 It referred to milk as a "Victory Food", and stated that it hoped to reduce malnutrition and hidden hunger among American school children through the program.
 It was also intended to provide farmers with a fair return on their product.

 Previously, the program was authorized under the Agricultural Act of 1954.
 The Department of Agriculture intended to provide students with wider access to milk.
 It was designed to provide price supports for dairy products.
 The Milk Program has served nonprofit camps run by organizations such as the Boy Scouts.

 The Special Milk Program is now permanently authorized under the Child Nutrition Act of 1966 (P.L.
 89-642, as amended; 42 U.S.C.
 1771 et seq.).
+Originally, the Child Nutrition Act of 1966 only extended funding until June 30, 1970 but amendments to the act have extended funding in addition to support from the Secretary of Agriculture.

 The program is federally administered by the Food and Nutrition Service, and funded by annual agricultural appropriations.
 At a state-level the program is usually administered by state education agencies.
 Schools are reimbursed for each half pint served to eligible students.
 The reimbursement rate is determined every July 1 by the U.S. Department of Agriculture.
 The annual rate adjustment reflects changes in the Producer Price Index for Fluid Milk Products.